 By pasteurizing their beers and removing the yeast, commercial brewers can extend their shelf life and reduce the risk of spoilage.
 For those brewing and distributing at a large scale, this means increased consistency of their products.

-Pasteurization involves heating the beer to kill bacteria, which also kills yeast.
-The pasteurized beer is then filtered to remove the dead yeast, and any other sediment.
+Pasteurization involves heating the beer to neutralize bacteria, which also neutralizes yeast.
+The pasteurized beer is then filtered to remove the dormant yeast, and any other sediment.

 Some smaller craft breweries choose to let live yeast remain in their beer to bottle condition them.
 Including live yeast in bottles means that fermentation will continue, albeit at a smaller scale, in each bottle or can of beer, ensuring strong carbonation.
 This is why you’re unlikely to find sediment in a large commercial beer like a Budweiser, but may find it in a bottle from a smaller local brewery.